Operation Denver: Worldwide response to AIDS allegations

-Ironically, many Soviet scientists were soliciting help from American researchers to help address the Soviet Union's burgeoning AIDS problem, while stressing the virus' natural origins.
+Ironically, many Soviet scientists were soliciting help from U.S. researchers to help address the Soviet Union's burgeoning AIDS problem, while stressing the virus' natural origins.
 The U.S. refused to help as long as the disinformation campaign continued.
 The Segal Report and the plenitude of press articles were dismissed by both Western and Soviet virologists as nonsense.

 Dr. Meinrad Koch, a West Berlin AIDS expert, stated in 1987 that the Segal Report was "utter nonsense" and called it an "evil pseudo-scientific political concoction".
 Other scientists also pointed out flaws and inaccuracies in the Segal Report, including Dr. Viktor Zhdanov of the D. I. Ivanovsky Institute of Virology in Moscow, who was the top Soviet AIDS expert at the time.
 The president of the USSR Academy of Medical Sciences clearly stated that he believed the virus to be of natural origin.
 Other scientists and doctors from Paris, East and West Berlin, India, and Belgium called the AIDS rumors lies, scientifically unfounded, and otherwise impossible to seriously consider.
 Although Segal himself never said "this is fact" and was very careful to maintain this line throughout his report, "such technical qualifiers do not diminish the impact of the charges, however, because when they are replayed, such qualifiers are typically either omitted or overlooked by readers or listeners".